3 min read

 Everyone is having too many meetings.
 In many teams, people click from one conversation to another, becoming paradoxically more bored and overwhelmed as the day progresses, with little space to consider meaningful ways to contribute or take action.

-In Meetings that Matter, we focus on conversations that truly count - those that are designed to create action outside the room, where we need it most.
+In Meetings that Matter, we focus on conversations that truly count—those designed to create action outside the room, where we need it most.

 For a quick start, consider these six questions before you schedule yet another meeting.